-This type of connection is by far the most common, and has a negligible effect on the integrity of the doorset as the components are generally small and surface mounted.
+This type of connection is by far the most common, and has a negligible effect on the integrity of the door or frame as the components are generally small and surface mounted.
 The flexible cable is fully exposed, and no evidence has been found that this type of connection ever caused a fire integrity failure.